-If you have a disability and have an accommodations letter from ODR, please sent the letter to the instructor in the usual fashion (using ODR's portal).
-Upon receipt of the letter, the instructor should contact you to discuss your accommodations and needs.
-Should you not hear from the instructor after sending a letter, or should you feel at any time (before or after sending a letter) that the course is not meeting your needs, please contact the instructor.
+If you have a disability and have an accommodations letter from ODR, please sent the letter to the instructors in the usual fashion (using ODR's portal).
+Upon receipt of the letter, an instructor should contact you to discuss your accommodations and needs.
+Should you not hear from an instructor after sending a letter, or should you feel at any time (before or after sending a letter) that the course is not meeting your needs, please contact the instructors.